openstack-archive/fuel-docs/pages/user-guide/initialize-fuel/0400-pxe-config.rst

 ``showmenu=no`` to ``showmenu=yes``.
 Alternatively, you can press a key to start Fuel Setup during the first boot after installation.

-Within Fuel Setup you can configure the following parameters:
+Within Fuel Setup, you can configure the following parameters:

 * DHCP/Static configuration for each network interface
 * Select interface for Fuel Admin network